oneapi-src/level-zero-spec/scripts/core/PROG.rst

 On ${x}Init, each driver will create its own per-process default context.
 The default context is initially active on all Host threads.
+An application can use ${x}DefaultContextGet to retrieve a handle to the driver's default context.
 The default context is destroyed on ${x}DefaultContextRelease or when the driver is unloaded from the process.
 Once the default context is released, the driver cannot be used again unless/until ${x}Init is called again.

-An application may optionally create and activate additional contexts.
+An application may optionally create additional contexts using ${x}ContextCreate.
 The primary usage-model for multiple contexts is isolation of memory and objects for multiple libraries within the same process.
-The driver maintains a stack of contexts per-Host thread.
-When a context is on top of the stack, it is considered to be the active context for that Host thread.
+A context can be activated on the current Host thread using ${x}ContextPush.
 The same context may be active on multiple Host threads simultaneously.
+The active context on the current Host thread can be queried using ${x}ContextTop.
+A context can be deactivated on the current Host thread using ${x}ContextPop.
-If no application contexts are on the stack, then the default context is active.
+If no application contexts are active, then the default context will be active.

 The following pseudo-code demonstrates a basic context creation and activation sequence: